Setting up SSL certificates from Self Service Portal

 clicking on download to download your self signed certificate

-Refer to below link on how to download SSL certificate from your web interface.
+Refer to the below link on how to download an SSL certificate from your web interface.

 https://help.safesquid.com/portal/en/kb/articles/download-ssl-certificate-from-interface